 What Are the Different Types of Open Enrollment Periods?

-“Open enrollment is essentially your one chance to make sure that you’re covered the way you want to be covered,” says Anil Keswani, MD, chief medical officer, ambulatory and accountable care at Scripps Health.
+“Open enrollment is essentially your one chance to make sure that you’re covered the way you want to be covered,” says Anil Keswani, MD, chief medical and operations officer, accountable care, at Scripps Health.
 “It’s when people make decisions on which insurance plan and coverage they want, and oftentimes this impacts the ability to select a specific physician, medical group or health system.”

-Open enrollment periods can vary depending on what kind of coverage you have, but in general:
+Open enrollment periods vary depending on what kind of coverage you have.
+This can include employer-sponsored insurance, a marketplace plan or government programs like Medicare.

-- Medicare beneficiaries can make changes between Oct.
-15 and Dec.
+Medicare open enrollment starts on Oct.
+15 and continues through Dec.
 7.

 Review benefits and costs

-Your health care needs change throughout your life, but regardless of age or stage, there are some things you should consider when making your picks for the year ahead.
-Cost and coverage are usually at the top of the list, says Dr. Keswani.
+There are some things you should consider when reviewing your health plan for the year ahead.
+Cost and coverage are usually at the top of the list.

 Each plan has different benefits, so pay attention to things like: